ArthurFDLR/whisper-youtube/README.md

 # **Run the model** 🚀

 Run this cell to execute the transcription of the video.
-This can take a while and very based on the length of the video and the number of parameters of the model selected above.
+This can take a while and is very much based on the length of the video and the number of parameters of the model selected above.

 ---